These are the files used by a typical SuperMemo installation:

 - it all looks like collections became empty while they are safely stored at the new location

 The simplest remedy is to answer No in Step 5 and open collections at the new location with File : Open collection.
-You can also delete supermemo.ini (or its portion that begins with [SYSTEMS] and keeps the location of collections).
+You can also delete supermemo.ini (or its portion that begins with [SYSTEMS] which keeps the location of collections).
 This way, SuperMemo will 'forget' about the old location of files

 Backup disaster: collection lost!